willkee/FindTable/README.md

    flask run
    ```

-6. To run the React App in development, checkout the [README](./react-app/README.md) inside the `react-app` directory.
+6. To run the React App, go inside the `react-app` directory and type `npm start`.
+This should open your browser automatically but if not, you may navigate to `localhost:3000` to access the application.

 ## Technologies